 - Is provided for healthcare professionals (HCPs) who are involved in the treatment of patients on nivolumab, with or without other medicinal products. - Is essential to ensure the safe and effective use of nivolumab and appropriate management of some related adverse reactions. - Is to be read before prescribing and administering nivolumab. - Introduces the Patient Alert Card.
-It is important to review the Patient Alert Card with patients before each treatment cycle and at any patient's visit, in order to reinforce their understanding of side effects and the need to contact a HCP if they develop side effects.
+It is important to review the Patient Alert Card with patients before each treatment cycle and at any visit, in order to reinforce their understanding of side effects and the need to contact an HCP if they develop side effects.

-Treating doctors should also advise their patients to keep the Patient Alert Card with them at all times and show it to any healthcare professional who may treat them.
-You can obtain Patient Alert Card at www.ema.europa.eu or call medical information at 00 356 2397 6 505
+Treating doctors should also advise their patients to keep the Patient Alert Card with them at all times and show it to all HCPs involved in their treatment.
+You can obtain a Patient Alert Card at 00 356 23976505 or info@ammangion.com